 The holiday season is approaching quickly, and that means you will soon have many more toys around your house.
 As a parent, be vigilant about the toys that enter your home to ensure that they are safe for your children.
 A toy can malfunction, it can contain toxic or tiny parts that pose poisoning and choking hazards, or it can simply be a poorly designed item or one that was not marketed appropriately.
 In any of these situations, your child can be injured or even killed by a toy.
-If your child is injured, you have the right to pursue compensation for his or her personal injury damages through a product liability claim.
+If your child is injured, you have the right to pursue compensation for his or her Long Island personal injury attorney damages through a product liability claim.

 Injury Risks Toys Pose to Children

 There are a variety of ways a toy can injure a child.
 A few examples include:

 - An electronic toy or one that has another type of heating element, like a toy oven, can overheat and burn a child.
 Similarly, these kinds of toys can potentially set fires;

 - Electrical injuries.
 Electric toys can also potentially shock children if they malfunction or have defective designs;